ministryofjustice/laa-crime-equinity-historical-data-frontend/README.md

 Please raise any questions or queries there.
 Contributions welcome!

-## Manually branding from template app (Renaming from HMPPS Template Typescript - Github Actions)
-Run the `rename-project.bash` and create a PR.

-The rename-project.bash script takes a single argument - the name of the project and calculates from it the project description
-It then performs a search and replace and directory renames so the project is ready to be used.

 ## Running the app
 The easiest way to run the app is to use docker compose to create the service and all dependencies.